rdmorganiser/rdmorganiser.github.io/talks/egu2017/talk.md

 #### Organizer instead of plan

-* Organize the data management over the whole lifetime<br /> of a project and beyond
+* Organize the data management over the<br /> whole lifetime of a project and beyond
-* Involve all stakeholders involved in data management
+* Engage all stakeholders

 #### Local instead of central

 * Full customization of the content
-  * institutional context
+  * disciplinary context
-  * research field
+  * institutional environment
 * Easily deployable for universities, institutes, infrastructures, collaborations ...

 .attribution[